marlon-caisip/PetStorePOS/README.md

 # PetStorePOS

 This project is a Point of Sales System Project for Pet Products and Items.
+It includes analyzation of the product and

 ## Development server